jonhare/LloydsRegistryMachineLearningCourse/Thursday/practical-part2/part2-tutorial.md

 (Obviously this will be more effective if the network has been trained or fine-tuned on the same kind of data that we're extracting features from.)

 > __Exercise:__ try generating some features for different patches and calculating the Euclidean distances between these features.
 How do the Euclidean distances compare to your perception of similarity between the patches?

+> __Exercise:__ Can you train a set of SVMs to learn the boat classes using the features extracted by a ResNet?
+How does the performance compare to the finetuned ResNet?
+What's the difference in runtime?